JoseKilo/Rockabox.wsgi/README.md

 Note: you can set day, hour, minute or month in frequency, values not set default to '\*'

-You can also specify that your command shouldn't run twice at once, in that case it will be locked on a file using ``flock``.
+You can also specify that your command shouldn't run multiple times at once, in that case it will be locked on a file using ``flock``.
 You must ensure that you provide a ``slug`` to identify your cron task, and it will be used to name the locking file::